Best Assessment Resource for Singapore Parents Stuck on the Public Waitlist

 The 6-to-18-month wait for a public assessment at KKH's Department of Child Development or NUH's Child Development Unit isn't just an inconvenience — it's a structural bottleneck that creates cascading problems:

-• SEAB deadlines don't wait.
+- SEAB deadlines don't wait.
 Access Arrangement applications must be submitted through the school in February of the examination year.
-If your child sits the PSLE in October 2027, you need a completed assessment report by early 2027 at the latest.
+If your child sits the PSLE in October 2027, you need the supporting documentation ready before the February 2027 submission deadline.
 An 18-month public wait starting today may not deliver in time.

 What You Should Do During the Wait